 If you decide to implement the pipeline yourself, there are several things to be aware of.
 First, the pipeline should have a register after every multiplier or adder.
 Second, the datapath takes 16-bit inputs and produces 16-bit outputs, which means you don't need to increase the width of operations as you go deeper into the datapath.
-However, you will need to implement saturation (e.g., clipping of an audio signal).
-In other words, if at any point in the datapath the result of an operation exceeds 16 bits, the output of the operation should be all 1's (0xffff).
+However, you will need to implement saturation (i.e., clipping, clamping, etc.), which means that if at any point in the datapath the result of an operation exceeds 16 bits, the output of the operation should be all 1's (0xffff).
 If you don't implement this clipping, the results will wrap back around to zero, which will not be correct.
 There are two ways to do this: 1) implement saturation within each adder/multiplier, or 2) perform the multiply-add tree while storing all overflow bits, and then implement saturation on the pipeline out.
 Unless you want to modify the code I provided, I recommend the 2nd method.